AlfheimLe/Complete-Random-Forest-Implementation/README.md

     def predict(self, X):
         """
-        TODO: predict the labels for input data
+        Predict the labels for input data
         """
         predictions = []
         for tree in self.forest: